 Although the obvious application for a rapidly-deployable, super-tough structure like this would be for military operations, there are hundreds of other cases in which a Concrete Canvas building could be incredibly useful.
 Disaster relief operations could quickly create temporary homes for displaced families after a disaster with little more than delivery equipment, a fan and a water hose.

 According to the manufacturer, Concrete Canvas shelters can be thought of as “inflatable concrete buildings.”
-A typical building can be built by two people in under an hour without any specialized training – something that most other emergency shelters couldn’t even begin to compare with.
+A typical building of theirs can be built by two people in under an hour without any specialized training – something that most other emergency shelters couldn’t even begin to compare with.
 The shelters aren’t yet available for consumer use, but just imagine the possibilities of buying your own piece of land, throwing up a concrete structure and living in one of these surprisingly roomy, civilized-looking buildings.